AuDigitalHealth/lingo/docs/design/architectural-decisions.md

 ## Purpose

-This document provides a list of key architectural decisions and goals which guided and continue to guide development of the Snomio application.
+This document provides a list of key architectural decisions and goals which guided and continue to guide development of the Lingo application.

 ## Key Goals